vicmeow/codesandbox-vuepress/guide/README.md

 ### Custom Page Classes

 VuePress also lets you specify custom classes for your pages in YAML front matter.
-This can be useful when want to target specific content on a page.
+This can be useful when you want to target specific content on a page.
 Use `pageClass` to add a class to the theme container div tag:

 ```yaml
 ---